-Dry Needling: An Innovative Treatment for Muscle & Joint Pain
+Dry Needling Edmonton: An Innovative Treatment for Muscle & Joint Pain

-What makes dry needling so effective is that is focuses on trigger points, which is a point in a muscle that is linked to the hypersensitive palpable nodule – aka the “knot.”
-This effected area becomes painful for individuals and can also radiate pain in predictable patterns elsewhere in the body.
-A physiotherapist is trained in identifying these hyperirritable points and pain patterns, then are able to use trigger point dry needling on superficial or deep tissue level help alleviate that pain.
+What makes dry needling so effective is that it is focused on trigger points, which is a point in a muscle that is linked to the hypersensitive palpable nodule – aka the “knot.”
+This affected area becomes painful for individuals and can also radiate pain in predictable patterns elsewhere in the body.
+A physiotherapist is trained in identifying these hyperirritable points and pain patterns, they are able to use trigger point dry needling on superficial or deep tissue level to help alleviate that pain.

 The Different Forms Of Dry Needling